sammachin/dragonpbx/docs/verbs.md

-dest.trunk_id: int, ID of the trunk to dial out for type=trunk dest.trunk_name: string, Name of the trunk to dial out when type=trunk (trunk_id will take priority) dest.timeout: int, number of seconds to ring
+dest.trunk_id: int, ID of the trunk to dial out for type=trunk dest.trunk_name: string, Name of the trunk to dial out when type=trunk (trunk_id will take priority) dest.timeout: int, number of seconds to ring dest.proxy: string, SIP proxy to use for the call.